 Bridges usually take two visits to complete.
-Dr. Castaneda will prepare adjoining teeth to receive first the temporary bridge and later the final porcelain bridge.
+Our doctors will prepare adjoining teeth to receive first the temporary bridge and later the final porcelain bridge.

-Then she sends a digitized scanned image of the teeth to her master ceramist in Beverly Hills to have the bridge made.
-She also uses her artistic eye to precisely match the coloring of your other teeth.
+Then they send a digitized scanned image of the teeth to their master ceramist in Beverly Hills to have the bridge made.
+Our doctors also use their artistic eye to precisely match the coloring of your other teeth.
 This process ensures your smile restoration or full-mouth reconstruction will look natural, beautiful, and functional.

-During your second visit, she will carefully fit your permanent bridge into your mouth.
-Finally, she bonds the prosthetic bridge to your natural teeth, giving you a comfortable, perfect-looking smile.
+During your second visit, they will carefully fit your permanent bridge into your mouth.
+Finally, they bond the prosthetic bridge to your natural teeth, giving you a comfortable, perfect-looking smile.

 How do I care for my bridge?

 Bridges require regular brushing and flossing, just like regular teeth.
-Dr. Castaneda also encourages you to be vigilant about seeing her twice a year for upkeep appointments.
+Our doctors also encourage you to be vigilant about seeing them twice a year for upkeep appointments.

 Although it may feel strange at first, you’ll get used to your bridge in just a few days.

 If you are ready to repair or restore your teeth, explore crown & bridge treatment in the Financial District and Embarcadero area of San Francisco.
-Schedule an appointment now with Skoulas DDS.
+Schedule an appointment now with any of our dentists.